Fresh From Origin

 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
+If you buy this tea from another vendor, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "da fo long jing" tea to firstname.lastname@example.org

 Liu Yi Qian